davnovak/davnovak.github.io/README.md

 I started a collaboration with UCLouvain to I develop <a href="https://github.com/saeyslab/ViVAE"><strong><em>ViVAE</em></strong></a> and <a href="https://github.com/saeyslab/ViScore"><strong><em>ViScore</em></strong></a>: a novel VAE-based <strong>dimension-reduction</strong> model with QC measures grounded in <strong>differential geometry</strong>, and a framework for evaluating embeddings of single-cell datasets.
 Our manuscript (<a href="https://www.biorxiv.org/content/10.1101/2023.11.23.568428v3">here</a>) is under review now.

-Working with immunologists from the NIH, I designed and validated <em>iidx</em>: an end-to-end pipeline for large-scale statistical analysis of complex age- and sex-associated immunophe- notype changes, and put it to use with a 2196-donor flow cytometry data cohort.
+Working with immunologists from the NIH, I designed and validated <a href="https://github.com/saeyslab/iidx"><em>iidx</em></a>: an end-to-end pipeline for large-scale statistical analysis of complex age- and sex-associated immunophe- notype changes, and put it to use with a 2196-donor flow cytometry data cohort.
-We&#39;re releasing this soon.

 <hr>
 </details>

 <h3 id="my-projects">My projects</h3>
-<p>I list some of my projects, including collaborations, below, sorted by category.</p>
+<p>I list some of my projects, including collaborations, below.
+They are sorted into categories.</p>
 <details>
-<summary><b>Dimension reduction and structure learning</b></summary>
+<summary><b>Dimensionality reduction and structure learning</b></summary>
 <br>

 <h4><a href="https://github.com/saeyslab/ViVAE"><strong>ViVAE</strong></a></h4>